The Animation Digital Media course offers all you need to start your career as an animator, visual effects, motion graphics, or concept artist.

 Animation and Digital Media Level 6 consists of competencies that an individual must achieve to animate.
-It entails creating animation script, performing hand drawing, develop animation audio, designing animation character(s), creating animation storyboard, preparing animation character, composing scene environments, developing 2D animation, modelling 3D characters, developing 3D animation, lighting and render 3D scenes, editing animation render, developing motion graphics, designing digital graphics and dramatizing animation characters.
+It entails creating animation script, performing hand drawing, develop animation audio, designing animation character(s), creating animation storyboard, preparing animation characters, composing scene environments, developing 2D animation, modeling 3D characters, developing 3D animation, lighting, and render 3D scenes, editing animation renders, developing motion graphics, designing digital graphics and dramatizing animation characters.

 5 semesters in class and 1 semester on Industrial attachment